-(4) In connection with the redemption of limited partnership interests of Justice in Note 2 of the consolidated financial statements, Justice agreed to pay a total of \$1,550,000 in fees to certain officers and directors of the Company for services rendered in connection with the redemption of partnership interests, refinancing of Justice's properties and reorganization of Justice.
+(4) In connection with the redemption of limited partnership interests of Justice in Note 2 of the consolidated financial statements, Justice agreed to pay a total of \$1,550,000 in fees to certain officers and directors of the Company for services rendered in connection with the redemption of partnership interests, refinancing of Justice's properties and reorganization of Justice Investors.
 The first payment under this agreement was made concurrently with the closing of the loan agreements, with the remaining payments due upon Justice having adequate available cash.
-In fiscal 2016, Mr. Winfield was paid \$400,000 and Mr. Palermo was paid \$200,000.
+In fiscal 2016, Mr. Winfield was paid \$400,000.

-As a Smaller Reporting Company, Portsmouth has no compensation committee.
+As a Smaller Reporting Company, Santa Fe has no compensation committee.
 Executive Officer compensation is set by disinterested members of the Board of Directors.
-Portsmouth has no stock option plan or stock appreciation rights for its executive officers.
+Santa Fe has no stock option plan or stock appreciation rights for its executive officers.
 The Company has no pension or long-term incentive plans.
-There are no employment contracts between Portsmouth and any executive officer, and there are no termination-of-employment or change-in-control arrangements.
+There are no employment contracts between Santa Fe and any executive officer, and there are no termination-of-employment or change-incontrol arrangements.

-In fiscal year ended June 30, 2004, the disinterested members of the Board of Directors established a performance based compensation program for the Company's CEO to keep and retain his services as a direct and active manager of the Company's securities portfolio.
+In fiscal year ended June 30, 2004, the disinterested members of the Boards of Directors of the Company and its subsidiary, Portsmouth, established a performance based compensation program for the Company's CEO to keep and retain his services as a direct and active manager of the Company's securities portfolio.
 Pursuant to the current criteria established by the Board, Mr. Winfield is entitled to performance based compensation for his management of the Company's securities portfolio equal to 20% of all net investment gains generated in excess of an annual return equal to the Prime Rate of Interest (as published in the Wall Street Journal) plus 2%.
 Compensation amounts are calculated and paid quarterly based on the results of the Company's investment portfolio for that quarter.
 Should the Company have a net investment loss during any quarter, Mr. Winfield would not be entitled to any further performance-based compensation until any such investment losses are recouped by the Company.
-This performance based compensation program may be further modified or terminated at the discretion of the Board of Directors.
+This performance based compensation program may be further modified or terminated at the discretion of the respective Boards of Directors.
 The Company's CEO did not earn any performance based compensation for the years ended June 30, 2016 and 2015.